10 Easy Ways to Fix iPhone Error 4013 [Complete Guide]

 Method 3: Factory Reset iPhone on Settings to Fix Error 4013

-You can also fix error 4013 by performing a factory reset on your iPhone.
+It also lets you fix error 4013 by performing a factory reset on your iPhone.
 But before you proceed, I would recommend you create a backup of all your important files first, as this method is going to erase everything from your device.

 How to factory reset an iPhone: